-Before the end of 1999, $1 exchanged for N300, though it was N230 before the general elections that ushered in the APC-led government of Buhari.
+Before the end of 1999, $1 was exchanged for N300, though it was N230 before the general elections that ushered in the APC-led government of Buhari.

 It has been rising since then at the CBN exchange rate while the apex bank has continued to put in measures to stabilise the Naira against other international currencies.
 The black market rate has not been palatable as well.

 See the CBN exchange rate US dollar to Naira in the table below: